ShaunLWM/node-csgo-gsi/README.md

 #### bombTimeLeft (returns Float)
 - Returns planted C4 time left.

-## WARNING
+## WARNING ⚠️
-C4 timer is not accurate.
-CS:GO does not return a real time updates when the bomb is planted, thus, do just look for the `bombState` event instead of relying on the timer.
+C4 timer (`bombTimeLeft` event)  is not accurate.
+CS:GO does not return a real time update when the bomb is planted.
+It's just an estimation on the library's side.
+Thus, do just look for the `bombState` event instead of relying on the timer.

 ## Todo
 - None for now.
 Open an issue!